utaal/utaal.github.io/_drafts/2018-08-15-a-hammer-you-can-only-hold-by-the-handle.md

 <span style="font-weight:bold;">For more information about this error, try `rustc --explain E0382`.</span>
 </pre>

+By making `EmptyEnvelope` take `self`'s ownership we can use the _linear typing_ technique from earlier to prevent reuse of `envelope`: once we've put a letter in an envelope, we get back a `ClosedEnvelope`, that can only be handed over to the `lorry` driver.
+Now the compiler can help us make sure we follow the protocol steps in order: put the letter in the envelope, then send it.

+We'll see a more complex example in which we compose an http response in the right order using this technique.
+For now, here's the correct client code with the new API:

+{% highlight rust linenos %}
+fn main() {
+    let rustfest_letter = Letter::new(String::from("Dear RustFest"));
+    let mut envelope = buy_prestamped_envelope();
+    let closed_envelope = envelope.wrap(rustfest_letter);

+    let mut lorry = order_pickup();
+    lorry.pickup(closed_envelope);
+    lorry.done();
+}
+{% endhighlight %}

 ## Ensure a resource is released

 ![lorry question]({{ site.baseurl }}{% link assets/posts/a-hammer-you-can-only-hold-by-the-handle/lorry-questionmark.svg %})

+Another common mistake: forgetting to release a resource.
+In the following client code, `lorry.done()` is missing, and we never tell the delivery driver we're done.
+And, in this tortured methaphor, we'd never deliver the letter because the driver never leaves...

+{: #figure-missing-done }
+{% highlight rust linenos %}
+fn main() {
+    let rustfest_letter = Letter::new(String::from("Dear RustFest"));
+    let mut envelope = buy_prestamped_envelope();
+    let closed_envelope = envelope.wrap(rustfest_letter);

+    let mut lorry = order_pickup();
+    lorry.pickup(closed_envelope);
+}
+{% endhighlight %}

+In the real world, we may keeping a connection open, or never completing a process in our business logic; and it's just because we forgot a single line.

+We've seen that we can hook into Rust's _drop_ mechanism; here's how we'd ensure that we release the `lorry`:

 {% highlight rust linenos %}
 impl Drop for PickupLorryHandle {